cabuelow/shark-conservation-multiple-outcomes/README.md

 2. Consider interactions with human gravity
 3. Check for spatial autocorrelation in residuals
 4. Make counterfactual predictions

+From Em on multiple outcomes paper o	I've been thinking about the egestion rate/nutrient transfer potential of sharks.
+This paper might be useful: https://royalsocietypublishing.org/doi/full/10.1098/rspb.2017.2456#RSPB20172456C35

+o	Also, I think we need to think about this spatially too, so perhaps we can also incorporate some known home ranges of shark species to our estimates (e.g. https://www.cell.com/current-biology/fulltext/S0960-9822(19)31600-8)

+o	We could see if the values that we come up with are similar to the ones in Jessica William's paper.

+-	How do you do multiple outcomes simultaneously? o	Efficiency/pareto frontier? o	First see if it is co-benefit or trade-off?
+If co-benefit might simply be additive… o	Josh’s 2020 science paper might provide some inspo.- quartiles

 Gelman advice regarding standardising predictors: